 “Needless to say, our client was ecstatic with the result,” Mr. Ramos stated.

-Attorney Gloria Velazquez also helped Mr. Ramos and Mr. Hanlon with strategy.
-Their work was also supported by Nichole Scott, Eric Bracy, Ilene Pabian, Rudy Sorondo, Annelise Del Rivero and Greg Baldwin.
+Mr. Ramos and Mr. Hanlon's work was also supported by Nichole Scott, Eric Bracy, Ilene Pabian, Rudy Sorondo, Annelise Del Rivero and Greg Baldwin.

 READ: How Voice Mail Helped Holland & Knight Attorneys Foil Alleged $14M 'Sweetheart' Scam (Subscription required)